elifAkgun/kahala-system/README.md

     - POST Move: `http://localhost:9090/kahala/games/move/GAME_ID`
     - PUT Reset Game: `http://localhost:9090/kahala/games/GAME_ID`

 Please ensure that you have the required JDK version and Git installed before proceeding with the installation.
 The provided commands assume you're using a Unix-like terminal.
 Adjust the commands accordingly if you're using a different environment.
+You can also use [Kahala.postman_collection](https://github.com/elifAkgun/kahala-system/blob/main/Kahala.postman_collection.json).

 ---